Endometriosis tissue forms the lining of the uterus. When tissue similar to this grows in the bowel, it causes bowel endometriosis.

 Symptoms of bowel endometriosis may vary between individuals and depend on a person’s menstrual cycle.
 For example, symptoms may be worse in the days leading up to or during menstrual bleeding.

 Doctors do not know exactly why some people develop endometriosis.

-It is also possible that past surgery involving the uterus may allow the endometrial cells to attach to the incision and eventually transfer to the bowel.
+It is possible that past surgery involving the uterus may allow endometrial cells to attach to the incision and eventually transfer to the bowel.